jara001/f1tenth-rules/rules_v3.md

 _

 _J: I think this is not something that has to be in rules... more like in the rules for organizers.
 But yes, it should be clear who is "the contact person"._

+_Felix: I would day that for transparency it should be included herer as well.
+Then teams know who to bother with what and who might have a conflict-of-interest._

 ## Registration